A Loving Gesture to a Departed WIfe

 I don’t blame Jack Curran for falling for the Big Lie—he made a monumental, but well-intended, sentimental error.

 I do blame Seward Johnson, who illegally copied, inflated, and candy-colored Eisenstaedt’s artwork, and adulterated it by substituting romantic flowers for the purse Greta Zimmer clutched, and flaring up the skirt she held down.
-This means tourists cruelly duped into reenacting the domination pose Greta refused to recreate, do so well looking up at her giant panties.
+This means tourists cruelly duped into reenacting the domination pose Greta refused to recreate, do so while looking up at her giant panties.

 This is not just distasteful, it is dangerous, because it sends mixed signals about consent, and suggests that the woman in white was a willing participant in the events.